bysnupy/blog/kubernetes/k8s__pleg_deep_dive.md

 ## Review relist() function
 I'd like to follow the `relist` to examine why "PLEG is unheathy" happen in the process from now.
+This source codes are based on Kubernetes 1.11(OpenShift 3.11).

 * `relist()` is called periodically by goroutine, even though we set the period to 1s(`plegRelistPeriod`), the `relist()` itself can take more than 1s to finish if the container runtime responds slowly and/or when there are many container changes in one cycle.
 Next `relist()` can call after previous one is complete.